Bomb planted in road kills 6 soldiers in southern Thailand

-HAT YAI, Thailand (AP) — A bomb planted in a dirt road has killed six soldiers in southern Thailand, in what apparently was an attack by Muslim separatists in an insurgency that has cost more than 6,500 lives since 2004.
+HAT YAI, Thailand (AP) — A bomb planted in a dirt road killed six soldiers in southern Thailand on Monday, police said, in what apparently was an attack by Muslim separatists in an insurgency that has cost more than 6,500 lives since 2004.

 Most Read Stories